ckdextergames/Icarus_mods/README.md

 * Level 1 just marginally ups the count of aggressive critters all around so you'll notice, but not be overwhelved.
 * Level 2 provides some real challenges in dealing with the increased spawning in each biome you enter.
 * Level 3?
 Ha!
 You can't handle level 3...
 Seriously, be prepared.
-There will be TONS of crazed quadrupeds ready to attack at every turn.
+There can be TONS of crazed quadrupeds ready to attack at every turn.
 Y'all been warned.

 Notes: